-This is an English translation of the Italian language original "Terzo pilastro di Basilea 3 - Informativa al pubblico al 31 marzo 2016" that has been prepared solely for the convenience of the reader.
-The Italian language original "Terzo pilastro di Basilea 3 - Informativa al pubblico al 31 marzo 2016" was approved by the Board of Directors of Intesa Sanpaolo on 6 May 2016 and is available on group.intesasanpaolo.com

-This document contains certain forward-looking statements, projections, objectives, estimates and forecasts reflecting the Intesa Sanpaolo management's current views with respect to certain future events.
+This is an English translation of the Italian language original "Terzo pilastro di Basilea 3 - Informativa al pubblico al 30 settembre 2016" that has been prepared solely for the convenience of the reader.
+The Italian language original "Terzo pilastro di Basilea 3 - Informativa al pubblico al 30 settembre 2016" was approved by the Board of Directors of Intesa Sanpaolo on 4 November 2016 and is available on group.intesasanpaolo.com This document contains certain forward-looking statements, projections, objectives, estimates and forecasts reflecting the Intesa Sanpaolo management's current views with respect to certain future events.
 Forward-looking statements, projections, objectives, estimates and forecasts are generally identifiable by the use of the words "may," "will," "should," "plan," "expect," "anticipate," "estimate," "believe," "intend," "project," "goal" or "target" or the negative of these words or other variations on these words or comparable terminology.
-These forward-looking statements include, but are not limited to, all statements other than statements of historical facts, including, without limitation, those regarding Intesa Sanpaolo's future financial position and results of operations, strategy, plans, objectives, goals and targets and future developments in the markets where Intesa Sanpaolo participates or is seeking to participate.
+These forward-looking statements include, but are not limited to, all statements other than statements of historical facts, including, without limitation, those regarding Intesa Sanpaolo's future financial position and results of operations, strategy, plans, objectives, goals and targets and future developments in the markets where Intesa Sanpaolo